-Calculate your statistical risk of suffering from diabetes, arthrosis, osteoporosis and stroke from the demographic balance sheet.
+Calculate your statistical risk of suffering from diabetes, osteoarthritis, osteoporosis or a stroke at the demographic pillar.
 Did you know that these are the most common causes for needing a prosthesis or wheelchair?
 Here you will learn what medical technology has to offer at the high-tech level.

 High-tech you can touch

 Go ahead, try it!
 Interactive product stations present medical technology devices.
 Drive a wheelchair through a virtual course at the Brandenburg Gate.
-In-depth media stations offer information on technical aspects and impart knowledge about various clinical pictures.
+In-depth media stations offer information on technical aspects and provide knowledge on various clinical pictures.

 A stage for medical technology

-Improving the quality of life for people with disabilities remains an exciting challenge.
+Improving quality of life for people with disabilities remains an exciting challenge.
 The Science Center Berlin is a stage for the topic of mobility that is unique the world over.
-Interactive exhibits offer exciting experiences for everyone.
+The interactive exhibition offers exciting experiences for everyone.

-You are welcomed to the Science Center Berlin by our Science Guides with excellent training, available to you at any time for questions about Ottobock, the exhibition and the exhibits.
+You will be welcomed to the Science Center Berlin by our superbly trained Science Guides, who are always ready to answer your questions about Ottobock, the exhibition and the displays.
 Tours booked in advance are also conducted by the Science Guides, who adapt the tour to the existing knowledge of the group as well.